 In 1976 the main straight was widened and a staging area constructed to allow drag racing to take place on the track.
 Clubrooms were built in 1984 which are now known as the Chris Amon Clubrooms, while two grandstands were erected, the Bruce McLaren stand overlooking the main straight and the Denny Hulme stand with views of the back of the circuit.
 In 1985, further upgrades were made to the drag strip by the Pegasus Bay Drag Racing Club, funded by a $7,000 grant from the NZ Hot Rod Association.
 This saw a new burnout and pre-stage area added along with a control tower for the strip (which uses the main straight in the opposite direction to road racing).

 The biggest change in the circuit's history came in 1993, however, when it was dramatically extended to 3.3km, with a programme of major renovations also established.
 A control tower was added, followed later by 30 covered garages, a fuel bay for competitors to purchase their fuel on site, a new viewing lounge with a balcony at the start/finish line and an electronic timing suite with all cars required to have or hire transponders.
-There are a number of configurations of the circuit with licences from FIA Grade 3 for the main Grand Prix circuit to National grades 1, 2 and 3 for the shorter variants.
+There are a number of configurations of the circuit with licences from FIA Grade 3 for the main Grand Prix circuit (though the license lapsed in 2022) through to National grades 1, 2 and 3 for the shorter variants.

 Thanks to Canterbury Car Club Inc for much of the information on this page.